 The Best Lighthouses in Maine

 Nothing says Maine like a visit to one of our iconic lighthouses.
-Some of the best lighthouses are in Maine.
+The lighthouses in Maine are some of the best in the country.
 We are, after all, the Lighthouse State.
 With more than 60 options lighting up the coastline, you could plan a whole trip around these historically significant and visually arresting Maine beacons.

 Carved by glaciers, Maine’s craggy coastline was once perilous under foggy conditions and turbulent seas.
 Yankee ingenuity helped solve this issue beginning in 1794 by providing towers of light and hope to aid sailors in navigating the difficult waters.
 Guiding vessels to navigable water channels and marking the shrouded mouths of rivers, Maine lighthouses saved countless lives and helped to develop a unique and heroic way of life for their keepers.